mlaurijsse/linux-mpu9150/README.md

 # Build

-The linux-mpu9150 code is written in C. There is a make file called *Makefile-native* for use when building directly on the system.
+The linux-mpu9150 code is written in C. There is a make file called <code>Makefile-native</code>
+for use when building directly on the system.

-There is also a *Makefile-cross* makefile for use when using Yocto Project built tools and cross-building linux-mpu9150 on a workstation.
+There is also a <code>Makefile-cross</code> makefile for use when using Yocto Project built tools and cross-building linux-mpu9150 on a workstation.
 This is more for Gumstix and Beagle users.